 As an undergraduate theatre major, students will have multiple opportunities to perform.
 From the Centenary Stage Company, to Next Stage Repertory Company, to Children’s Theatre Tour, to the Dance Concert, to assisting and working with the Young Performers Workshop, students engage in the act of “creating theatre” on a multitude of levels.

 Centenary Stage Company

+(Sitnick Theatre, The Little Theatre, Kutz Black Box).
 Having three different performance spaces creates more opportunities for students to perform.
-These performance spaces will also educate the performer in handling different sized spaces vocally, physically, and emotionally depending on the demands of the production they are in and allow students multiple opportunities to hone their skills in different environments.
+These performance spaces will also educate the performer in handling different sized spaces vocally, physically, and emotionally depending on the demands of the production they are in.
+Having large scale musicals as well as dramatic production in the state of the art large 487 seat Sitnick Theatre, to the 177 seat Little Theatre, to the 100 seat Multipurpose Black box space, will allow students multiple opportunities to hone their skills in these different environments.

-We are a BA in Theatre
+We are a BA in Theatre.

 Although we have an association with the Centenary Stage Company, and much of the program is intense much like conservatory programs, Centenary University’s Theatre Program is not a BFA.
 This allows past graduates to double major, minor in other areas, study abroad, experience all aspects of what college has to offer.
 In having a BA students will be able to experience the rigors of a liberal arts education and explore the college community as a whole, not being shut out of other educational opportunities that present themselves along the way.
 In attending a small college, professors from other departments become involved, assist, and engage students to utilize all aspects of their educational experience